'Documenting the Undocumented: Creatively coping with COVID-19 in The Hague'

 Documenting the micro-impacts of COVID-19 on undocumented people

-The aim of the project is to contribute to a wider goal of documenting the micro-impacts of COVID-19 on undocumented people.
+In collaboration with The Open University UK, the aim of the project is to contribute to a wider goal of documenting the micro-impacts of COVID-19 on undocumented people.
 The experiences playing out in The Hague is an important part of a wider picture, such as experiences from the UK, Greece, Malaysia and elsewhere.

-- 'The world as global Palestine', blog post by Helen Hintjens in Chronicles from the Margins
+- 'The world as global Palestine', blog post by Helen Hintjens in Covid-19 Chronicles from the Margins

 - Why do so many undocumented people in the Netherlands fail to exercise their right to medically necessary healthcare?
 Policy brief